tfeb/dsm/README.md

 I don't know whether `dsm`'s compiled lambda lists perform well or not: since it's intended for use in macros I made no real attempt to worry about performance.
 Certainly it's unlikely that they perform as well as the system's implementation, but that was not the intention.

 'Lambda lists' which are symbols happened by mistake (there's what is essentially an error in the recognizer where it's looking for dotted lambda lists), but it is in fact so useful that I decided it was a feature, not a bug.

+## Lost futures
+`dsm` contains a lambda list parser and compiler which, in principle, are fairly general.
+Cleaning up and exposing their interfaces was too exhausting when I was writing `dsm` but might happen in future.

+What constitutes a blank variable is parameterized internally and could be made user-configurable.
+On the other hand everything uses `_`, so I am not sure  any useful purpose would be served by doing so.

 ## Package, module, feature, dependencies
 `dsm` lives in `org.tfeb.dsm` and provides `:org.tfeb.dsm`.
 There is an ASDF system definition for both it and its tests.